mo-rjr/hello-parallel-step-function/readme.md

 but with each arn replaced by the arn of your corresponding lambda deployment
   * it will require a role that has permission to call lambdas
 * trigger the step function with suitable json, e.g. `trollope-instructions.json`

+## Additional failure example
+If the zip is deployed as a lambda with the handler:
+`uk.co.littlestickyleaves.hello.fails.RandomFailingHandler::handleRequest`
+then it will fail as directed.
+The step function json is
+`failure-step-function.json`.
+It retries or catches failures according to their type.

+It takes an instruction like
+`{ "failureType": "RANDOM" }`
+where available failure types are "RANDOM", "TIMEOUT", "CUSTOM", "RUNTIME", and "NONE".